naturalblaze/lab-setup-ubuntu-kvm/Optional_Installs.md

 ## VSCode Setup

-I'm using VSCode to connect to the lab server.
+I'm using [VSCode](https://code.visualstudio.com/) to connect to the lab server.
 It is a cross-platform editor with a extensive sweet of extensions.
 VSCode has a extension for `Remote - SSH` that lets you easily connect to a remote Linux server and edit code files and access the servers terminal.
-This of course optional as you could remote in with any terminal program that you are more comfortable with.

 * Install VSCode on the device you want to connect from: [Download](https://code.visualstudio.com/Download)

-* Copy the text from the SSH Private key on the lab server
+* Copy the text from the SSH Private key on the **lab server**

 ```bash
 cat ~/.ssh/id_ed25519